The Education Department

 The staff, comprising the Pinacoteca di Brera’s own qualified personnel, holds free workshops and tours (included in the price of admission) from Thursday to Saturday every month:

-BRERA TELLS ITS OWN STORY: discovering the Pinacoteca and its collections.
+BRERA SI RACCONTA: discovering the Pinacoteca and its collections.

 • ITINERARIES on Saturday, offering the visitor a chance to explore the Pinacoteca di Brera’s collections in depth and detail.